 in his assessment, but the one who adds layer upon layer of interpretation

-requiring us to decode it.
+lousy communicator that He needs us to interpret for Him.
 Man’s darkness fully accounts for his ignorance of the

 Scriptures without adding the need for interpretation.
 The one who

-over-interprets the Bible will soon lose sight of its message and become
+over-interprets the Bible will soon lose sight of its message and get lost in

-shipwrecked in regard to his faith.
+his own mind.
 The real reason people interpret the

 Bible is when they read something they don’t like, they can make it say